needle-mirror/com.unity.xr.openxr/Samples~/CustomCompositionLayerFeature/README.md

-# Composition Layer Feature Sample
+# Custom Composition Layer Feature Sample

-Demonstrates how to add support for customized composition layer types using OpenXR.
+Demonstrates how to add support for [customized composition layer types using OpenXR](https://docs.unity3d.com/Packages/com.unity.xr.compositionlayers@latest/).

 This sample doesn't contain a sample scene.
 Instead it contains three scripts, as described in the following sections.

+For more documentation about this sample, refer to: https://docs.unity3d.com/Packages/com.unity.xr.openxr@latest?subfolder=samples/custom-composition-layer-feature.html

 ## Custom quad layer data